Looking for activities to motivate your school-aged kids to count and think strategically?

 review two mancala games.
 The first, Kalah, is usually considered a

 children’s game.
-The second, Oware, can be enjoyed by kids and adults.
+The second, Oware, can be enjoyed by older children.

 However, it is considered a more complex, grown-up game.

 Kalah is one of the most popular mancala games for kids.
 Inspired by traditional mancala games, the rules for Kalah were invented an American, William Julius Champion.

 Kalah is sometimes called “Mancala" in the United States.

 In Kalah, the game board consists of two rows of 6 small pits (or “houses"), with a large storage pit at each end.
 Picture an egg carton with a bowl at each end.

 At the beginning of the game, you and your opponent sit on opposite sides of the game board.